janousch/OculusGo3dViewer/README.md

 # Oculus Go Template [made by Ramón Janousch](https://www.ramonjanousch.com/)

 ## WARNING!
-This project doesn't work anymore since Mai/June 2020.
-It is recommended to use the latest version of Unreal Engine to build an Oculus Go App.
+This project has not worked since May / June 2020.
+It is recommended to use the latest version of Unreal Engine to create an Oculus Go app.

 ## About